Luzon: Northern Luzon

+Northern Luzon consists of 3 clusters in three regions, the Ilocos Region, the Cordillera Administrative Region and the Cagayan Valley.

 The northwestern portion of the island, which encompasses most of the Ilocos Region, is characterized by a flat terrain extending east from the coastline toward the Cordillera Central mountains.

 The Cordillera mountain range, which feature the island's north-central section, is covered in a mixture of tropical pine forests and montane rainforests, and is the site of the island's highest mountain, Mount Pulag, rising at 2,922 metres.
 The range provides the upland headwaters of the Agno River, which stretches from the slopes of Mount Data, and meanders along the southern Cordillera mountains before reaching the plains of Pangasinan.

 The northeastern section of Luzon is generally mountainous, with the Sierra Madre, the longest mountain range in the country, abruptly rising a few miles from the coastline.
 Located in between the Sierra Madre and the Cordillera Central mountain ranges is the large Cagayan Valley.
 This region, which is known for being the second largest producer of rice and the country's top corn-producer, serves as the basin for the Cagayan River, the longest in the Philippines.

 Along the southern limits of the Cordillera Central lies the lesser-known Caraballo Mountains.
 These mountains form a link between the Cordillera Central and the Sierra Madre mountain ranges, separating the Cagayan Valley from the Central Luzon plains.

 Image gallery

 Central Luzon

 The central section of Luzon is characterized by a flat terrain, known as the Central Luzon plain, the largest in the island in terms of land area.
 The plain, approximately 11,000 km2 in size, is the country's largest producer of rice, and is irrigated by two major rivers; the Cagayan to the north, and the Pampanga to the south.
 In the middle of the plain rises the solitary Mount Arayat.

 The western coasts of Central Luzon are typically flat extending east from the coastline to the Zambales Mountains, the site of Mount Pinatubo, made famous because of its enormous 1991 eruption.
 These mountains extend to the sea in the north, forming Lingayen Gulf, and to the south, forming the Bataan Peninsula.
 The peninsula encloses Manila Bay, a natural harbor considered to be one of the best natural ports in East Asia, due to its size and strategic geographical location.

 The Sierra Madre mountain range continues to stretch across the western section of Central Luzon, snaking southwards into the Bicol Peninsula.

+Central Luzon is located between the regions of Northern Luzon, Southern Luzon and Metro Manila.
+These are the provinces of: Aurora, Bataan, Bulacan, Nueva Ecija, Pampanga, Tarlac and Zambales.
+The province of Aurora in the middle of the year 2002 was included in the Southern Tagalog Region.
+The regional center of Central Luzon is San Fernando, Pampanga.